lmitechnologies/Gadget_Inspection_Template/pipeline/readme.md

     - `self.models`: a dictionary containing model names as keys and their corresponding models as values.
     - `self.results`: a results dictionary to be returned by the **predict** function in the pipeline class.
 2. **def init_results(self) -> None:**
-This function initializes a `self.results` class variable and fulfills the requirements in the [Pipeline Result Dictionary](#pipeline-result-dictionary) section.
+This function initializes a `self.results` variable and fulfills the requirements in the [Pipeline Result Dictionary](#pipeline-result-dictionary) section.
 3. **def track_exception(cls, logger=logging.getLogger(\_\_name\_\_)):**
 This function is a decorator for tracking exceptions and sending error messages to GoFactory for debugging.
 It's recommended to apply this decorator for **every** required function in the pipeline class.
 4. **def clean_up(self, configs: dict) -> None:**
 This function deletes the models from memory.
 5. **def update_results(self, key:str, value, sub_key=None, to_factory=False, to_automation=False, overwrite=False):**
-This function updates the `self.results` variable using the following rules:
+This function updates the `self.results` variable based on predefined rules.
+For detailed information, refer to the function's docstring.
-    1. If the `key` does not exist in the `self.results`, create a new `key`-`value` pair.
-    2. If the `self.results[key]` is a list:
-        1. if overwrite is False, append the `value` to the list.
-        2. if overwrite is True, overwrite the list with the `value`.
-    3. If the `self.results[key]` is a dictionary and `sub_key` is not None, update the value of the sub_key.
-    4. Otherwise, overwrite the `value` of the key.

 ## Pipeline Inputs

-The `inputs` argument of the **predict** function is a dictionary.
+The `inputs` argument of the required **predict** function is a dictionary.
 It includes an `image` key for data from a single 2D camera imaging system and a `surface` key for data from a single Gocator imaging system.
 Occasionally, it may also include a `measurement` key for Gocator tool outputs.
 Below is an example of inputs of a two-sensor imaging system (one 2D camera and one Gocator):

 ```python